upptime/github-externship/applications/dpirad007.md

 My idea for uptime was initially going to be a dashboard however I noticed it is already present.

+##### Proposal for Upptime VsCode extension

+Another way to improve the user experience for upptime would be a vscode extension to provide the data and parameters that upptime would normally present, on a vscode extension.
+This should also be a relatively quick adaption as the uppptime extension could be a webview (so the exsisting codebase should be reusable from the static page) with the addition of a sidebar for quick notifications regarding the site.

 ##### Proposal for Response Time

 So I was wondering what would be nice to have if it were my application?